Abandoned & Little-Known Airfields:

 According to Dan, "After this flight I drove to the field, which was on the south side of Highland.

+The wide runways appeared too short to land on.
 I was told the runways were used for radio controlled drones.

 You could land on the long cross runway if you wanted to.
+I spoke to someone who attended a drag race there."

 Don Perry recalled, “In 1967 I was, again at the Gilfillan Airport attending classes on another, newer piece of GCA equipment.